Best Rechargeable Flashlights

 Streamlight has designed some of the best flashlights the world has ever seen and their ProTac series is arguably their best.
 This model, which is the HL5-X, is perhaps the best example of the company’s greatness.Read more

 This design is a bit different.
 Streamlight designed their ProTac model with a ten-tap programmable switch and it allows you to switch between three different programs.
+One really nice feature of this model is the rubber sleeve as it not only adds thermal insulation but also an improved grip when you are handling it.

 Let’s just say the HL5-X is built to last.
 It is waterproof down to one-meter, impact-resistant for one-meter and also designed with anodized aluminum.